 - prepare reports and publications resulting from health science studies.

-With the rising emphasis on highly personalized data in health care, pharmaceutical, insurance and other organizations, so rises the need for health data scientists.
-The U.S. Bureau of Labor Statistics estimates a 31 percent growth in jobs for data scientists over the next 10 years (2019-2029) and reports a current median salary of $124,100 for data scientists.
-Our program will bring statistics and data science together with a focus on health data.
+With the rising emphasis on highly personalized data in health care, pharmaceutical, insurance and other organizations, so rises the need for health data scientists and health informaticists.
+The U.S. Bureau of Labor Statistics estimates a 31 percent growth in jobs for data scientists over the next 10 years (2019-2029) and reports a current median salary of $124,100.
+Our program will bring statistics, data science, and informatics together with a focus on health data.
 This combination of skill sets is highly sought after and is required in many healthcare institutions and industries.

-The Master of Science in Health Data Science degree typically compliments prior education and careers in:
+The Master of Science in Health Data Science and Informatics degree typically compliments prior education and careers in:

 - Pharmaceutical Industry